Any cold-water surfers travelling to warmer climates will need to be ready for one of surfing’s most painful and annoying ailments.

 What causes surfers’ nipple

 Surfer’s nipple is caused by friction and rubbing between your nipple and another surface like wax, traction pads or a t-shirt.
+It’s fairly minor compared to other more serious pain caused by surfing but it definitely stings.

 It’s important to note that surfers who are used to surfing with a wetsuit will suffer more severely from nipple rash.
 Your nipples just like other skin on your body will become resistant to rubbing and rash over time so persistence is key, even if it is painful.